 In accordance with 773(e) of the Act, we used CV as the basis for normal value for the U.S. sales for which we could not find comparison market sales of similar or identical merchandise.
-In accordance with section 773(e) of the Act, and where applicable, we calculated CV based on the sum of each respondent's COP, selling expenses, and profit.
-In accordance with section 773(e) of the Act, and where applicable, we calculated CV based on the sum of each respondent's COP, selling expenses, and profit.
+In accordance with section 773(e) of the Act, and where applicable, we calculated CV based on the sum of Borusan's cost of production, selling expenses, and profit.
 We also deducted the packing costs for the foreign like product and included U.S. packing costs.
 We calculated the COP component of CV as described above in the "Cost of Production Analysis" section of this memorandum.
-In accordance with section 773(e)(2)(A) of the Act, we based the adjustments for selling expenses and profit on the amounts incurred and realized by each respondent in connection with the production and sale of the foreign like product at the same level of trade as the U.S. sale, in the ordinary course of trade, for consumption in the comparison market.
+In accordance with section 773(e)(2)(A) of the Act, we based the adjustments for selling expenses and profit on the amounts incurred and realized by Borusan in connection with the production and sale of the foreign like product at the same level of trade as the U.S. sale, in the ordinary course of trade, for consumption in the comparison market.